Heart failure: Prognosis

-A very important method for assessing prognosis in people with advanced heart failure is cardiopulmonary exercise testing (CPX testing).
-CPX testing is usually required prior to heart transplantation as an indicator of prognosis.
-CPX testing involves measurement of exhaled oxygen and carbon dioxide during exercise.
+A crucial method for assessing prognosis in people with advanced heart failure is cardiopulmonary exercise testing (CPX testing).
+CPX testing is usually required before heart transplantation as an indicator of prognosis.
+CPX testing involves the measurement of exhaled oxygen and carbon dioxide during exercise.
 The peak oxygen consumption (VO2 max) is used as an indicator of prognosis.
 As a general rule, a VO2 max less than 12–14 cc/kg/min indicates poor survival and suggests that the person may be a candidate for a heart transplant.
-People with a VO2 max <10 cc/kg/min have a clearly poorer prognosis.
+People with a VO2 max <10 cc/kg/min have a poorer prognosis.
 The most recent International Society for Heart and Lung Transplantation guidelines also suggest two other parameters that can be used for evaluation of prognosis in advanced heart failure, the heart failure survival score and the use of a criterion of VE/VCO2 slope > 35 from the CPX test.
 The heart failure survival score is calculated using a combination of clinical predictors and the VO2 max from the CPX test.

 Heart failure is associated with significantly reduced physical and mental health, resulting in a markedly decreased quality of life.
 With the exception of heart failure caused by reversible conditions, the condition usually worsens with time.
 Although some people survive many years, progressive disease is associated with an overall annual mortality rate of 10%.

 Around 18 of every 1000 persons will experience an ischemic stroke during the first year after diagnosis of HF.
 As the duration of follow-up increases, the stroke rate rises to nearly 50 strokes per 1000 cases of HF by 5 years.